Sandra Lee-Vercoe

 Sandra Rose Te Hakamatua Lee-Vercoe (born 8 August 1952) is a New Zealand former politician and diplomat.
 She served as deputy leader (and briefly leader) of the Alliance party and was later High Commissioner to Niue.

 Early life

 Lee was born in Wellington to an English Romani father and a Māori mother, and grew up in a two bedroom Māori Affairs house with her parents, grandfather and great grandfather.
 She was educated at Onslow College.
 Lee later moved to Auckland, settling on Waiheke Island.
 Her involvement in politics began with the foundation of Mana Motuhake, a Māori issues party, in 1979.
 Her political career, however, did not begin until 1983, with her election to the Waiheke County Council.
 She became chairperson of the Council in 1989.
 When Waiheke was amalgamated into Auckland proper, Lee became a member of the Auckland City Council.
+In 1990, she was awarded the New Zealand 1990 Commemoration Medal.

 Lee connects to Ngāi Tahu and Ngāti Kahungunu.